 TFS Titan Krios 1 - San Diego

-Equipped with a Gatan K2 Summit detector (soon to be upgraded to a K3), Gatan Quantum energy filter, and Volta Phase plate, this instrument has provided data for more than 60 structures with resolutions between 1.8Å and 4Å.
+Equipped with a Gatan K3 detector, Gatan Quantum energy filter, and Volta Phase plate, this instrument has provided data for more than 60 structures with resolutions between 1.8Å and 4Å.

 TFS Titan Krios 2 - San Diego

 Equipped with a Gatan K3 detector and Gatan Quantum energy filter, this instrument was commissioned Summer 2020.